• VAT-free shipping outside Norway

 Summary

-Antioxidants are molecules that protect the body's cells from harmful free radicals, which can cause oxidative stress and contribute to aging and a variety of health challenges.
-This article presents a detailed review of the 30 most potent antioxidants in nature, ranked by their orac (Oxygen Radical Absorbance Capacity), which measures their ability to neutralize free radicals in vitro.
-We explore their biochemical behaviors, potential pro-oxidic effects in cancer cells, and possible health effects, including support for cardiovascular health, inflammatory damping, immune system and cognitive function.
+Antioxidants are molecules that protect the body's cells against harmful free radicals, which can cause oxidative stress and contribute to aging and a number of health challenges.
+This article presents a detailed review of the 30 most potent antioxidants in nature, ranked by their ORAC value (Oxygen Radical Absorbance Capacity), which measures their ability to neutralize free radicals in vitro.
+We explore their biochemical mechanisms of action, potential pro-oxidative effects in cancer cells, and possible health effects, including support for cardiovascular health, anti-inflammatory, immune defense and cognitive function.
 The article also considers bioavailability and practical application.
 The information is based on scientific studies and avoids medical claims, in line with the EFSA regulations.

 What are antioxidants and why are they important?

 Antioxidants are molecules that neutralize free radicals by donating electrons or hydrogen atoms.
-Free radicals, also known as reactive oxygen compounds (ROS), are unstable molecules with unpaired electrons that can damage DNA, proteins and cell membranes.
-When the production of free radicals exceeds the body's antioxidant defense, oxidative stress occurs, a condition associated with aging, chronic inflammation and various health problems.
+Free radicals, also known as reactive oxygen species (ROS), are unstable molecules with unpaired electrons that can damage DNA, proteins and cell membranes.
+When the production of free radicals exceeds the body's antioxidant defenses, oxidative stress occurs, a condition associated with aging, chronic inflammation and various health problems.

 • Free radicals: Electron thieves that destabilize cells by reacting with biomolecules.

-Antioxidants are found in foods such as fruits, vegetables, spices and herbs, as well as in the body's own systems, such as glutation and enzymes such as super oxidedismutase (SOD) and catalase.
+Antioxidants are found in foods such as fruit, vegetables, spices and herbs, as well as in the body's own systems, such as glutathione and enzymes such as superoxide dismutase (SOD) and catalase.
 A diet rich in antioxidants can strengthen the body's redox balance and help maintain healthy cell function.

-The transmembran potential (TMP) is the electrical voltage difference over the cell membrane, usually between -60 and -90 mv in healthy cells.
-TMP is crucial to:
+The transmembrane potential (TMP) is the electrical voltage difference across the cell membrane, usually between -60 and -90 mV in healthy cells.
+TMP is essential for:

-• Active transport of nutrients and waste materials.
+• Active transport of nutrients and waste substances.

 • Regulation of cell volume.